Oscar-nominated 'MASH' actor Sally Kellerman dies at 84 - NewsBreak

 Oscar-nominated 'MASH' actor Sally Kellerman dies at 84

-Sally Kellerman, the Oscar and Emmy nominated actor who played Margaret “Hot Lips” Houlihan in director Robert Altman 's 1970 film “MASH," died Thursday.
+LOS ANGELES — (AP) — Sally Kellerman, the Oscar and Emmy nominated actor who played Margaret “Hot Lips” Houlihan in director Robert Altman's 1970 film “MASH," died Thursday.

-Kellerman died of heart failure at her home in the Woodland Hills section of Los Angeles , her manager and publicist Alan Eichler said.
-She was 84.

 Kellerman had a career of more than 60 years in film and television.
 She played a college professor who was returning student Rodney Dangerfield's love interest in the 1986 comedy “Back to School.”
 And she was a regular in Altman's films, appearing in 1970's “Brewster McCloud," 1992's “The Player” and 1994's “Ready to Wear.”